Nigel Pegram: Career

 After completing his studies, in 1965 Pegram moved to the United States when he joined the Oxford – Cambridge Revue for a three-month engagement with the Second City Company in Chicago.
 The following year he joined the cast of the musical revue Wait a Minim!, replacing Jeremy Taylor when the show moved to Broadway in early 1966, where he stayed on for a further two years at runs in various theatres across the US including the John Golden Theatre and Colonial Theatre.
 Shortly after marrying his fellow Wait a Minim star, ex Royal Ballet principal and actress April Olrich, in 1969 they returned to London and later that year he appeared on stage in the revue Postscripts, at the Hampstead Theatre Club, London.

 From the early 1970s onwards, Pegram frequently featured in character roles within various films and TV programs including Robert's Robots (1973–1974), Larry Grayson (1975), Space: 1999 (1977), Get Some In!
 (1977–1978), The Professionals (1980), Fresh Fields (1985), The American Way (1986), Pulaski (1987), Drop the Dead Donkey (1990), Lovejoy (1992), Van der Valk (1992), Outside Edge (1994–1996), Proteus (1995), Melissa (1997), Written in Blood (1998) and Doctors (2003).

-He has also done frequent work as a voice artist, voicing characters in animated films including All Dogs Go to Heaven (1989), An American Tail: Fivel Goes West (1991) and the TV series adaptions of Enid Blyton's Enchanted Lands (1998) and Watership Down (2001).
-In 1999, he was reunited with his former Oxford alumunus Michael Palin, when he voiced Ernest Hemmingway in Palin's documentary series Michael Palin's Hemmingway Adventure.
+He has also done frequent work as a voice artist, voicing characters in animated films including All Dogs Go to Heaven (1989), An American Tail: Fievel Goes West (1991) and the TV series adaptions of Enid Blyton's Enchanted Lands (1998) and Watership Down (2001).
+In 1999, he was reunited with his former Oxford alumunus Michael Palin, when he voiced Ernest Hemingway in Palin's documentary series Michael Palin's Hemingway Adventure.

 Pegram appeared in two series of the children's series Robert's Robots in the role of Eric, an android.
 In 1977 he played Cernik in an episode of the sci-fi series Space:1999; later that same year he appeared as Group Captain Ruark in an episode of the RAF sitcom Get Some In!, he returned as a regular character during the show's fifth and final series when it was relocated to an RAF hospital setting.
 In 1986, he appeared as transgender US presidential candidate Mrs Willa Westinghouse in the sci-fi comedy The American Way with Dennis Hopper and Michael J. Pollard, although the film was critically panned, Pegram's role was lauded by the critics.
 The following year Pegram appeared in four episodes as a TV Director in the drama series Pulaski, written by Roy Clarke.